Kieran-Arul/interview-prep/README.md

   - A brief of what the question/problem is
   - Where this question came from (e.g. LeetCode question number)
-  - Example input, expected output of the example input (similar to how leetcode does it)
+  - Example input, expected output of the example input (similar to how LeetCode does it)
-  - Short explanation why that is the output (similar to how leetcode does it)
+  - Short explanation why that is the output (if it is not obvious)

 7\.
-If you add a new question file, also add a markdown file of the same name.
-Use this file to explain the logic of your solution such as in terms of how it utilises the pattern.
+If you add a new question file, add some comments explaining the logic of your solution.
+This should be done in either a single block or within the code depending on what is more appropriate.